3 Strategies to Prevent Caregiver Stress and Burnout

 1. Have realistic expectations

-It’s impossible to eliminate all stress, but you can minimize the effect it has on you.
+It’s impossible to eliminate all stress, but you can minimize its impact on you.

 Don’t let the fact that you’re feeling stressed cause you even more stress!